Navigating through common riding mower problems can be daunting, but understanding whether it's a DIY fix or a job for a repairman is crucial.

-We’re in your neighborhood and we’ll fix it, no matter where you bought it.
+We'll help you fix your log splitter, no matter where you bought it.

 When your log splitter isn't working, don't kick it to the curb.
 Whether your log splitter won't start or it's leaking fluid, Sears Home Services has the DIY troubleshooting guidance to help you diagnose the problem and fix it fast.